 Smokeless tobacco products can cause cancers, chromosomal damage, infections and death.
 There is a ban on supplying these products in Australia.
-However, individuals may import a limited amount for personal use.
+However, in specific circumstances individuals may import the product for personal use.

 About smokeless tobacco